 The problem with buying discs online is that you also have to pay for shipping.
-But, even with the shipping costs, you’re still saving money compared with the local retailers (except for sometimes Hastings has buy one get one half off sales).
+But, even with the shipping costs, you’re still saving money compared with the local retailers.
 When buying discs online, you also have to wait a few days before your discs actually arrive in your hand.
 The big advantage of buying frisbee golf discs online is that you don’t have to leave your home to do it.

 Understand Different Plastic Grades

 One of the tricky things when shopping for an inexpensive disc is understanding the quality.
 Not all golf discs are built of the same plastic and come in the same quality.
-The least expensive ones are made from a soft low quality plastics that nick very easily.
-Once a disc gets nicked, it loses flight performance and predictability.
+The least expensive ones are made from a low quality plastics that nick, warp and get and damaged very easily.
+Once a disc gets defected, it loses flight performance and predictability.
 All the major manufacturers use several different grades of plastic, and price them according to quality.

 The first time I ever bought discs online, I didn’t realize that different plastic qualities exist.
-I ended up purchasing Innova DX plastic discs, knowing the Innova brand name, but not realizing that the drivers I got were poor quality that didn’t last.
+I ended up purchasing Innova DX plastic discs, knowing the Innova brand name, but not realizing that the drivers I got were poor quality that didn’t last more than a few rounds.
 While a base plastic disc isn’t a bad thing for putters and even midranges, in my opinion, base plastic drivers are worthless (unless you are throwing them in a precarious situation where there is a good chance you will lose your disc and don’t want to lose one of your good ones).